graylan0/humoid-gui/README.md

 ## System Requirements

 - Compatible with Windows 10 and later.
-- Minimum 4GB RAM recommended.
+- Minimum 32GB RAM recommended.
+- Minimum Nvidia GPU with 12GB VRAM (Tested with 20GB RTX A4500)
-- At least 500MB of free disk space.
+- At least 20GB of free disk space.

 ## Usage

-After downloading the all the 7zip packages part by part and extracting with 7zip, you can start Humoid GUI exe (dave_v1.exe) from your desktop or start menu.
-Simply look for the Humoid GUI icon and click to launch.
+After downloading the all the 7zip packages part by part and extracting with them all with 7zip, you can start Humoid GUI exe (dave_v1.exe) from your desktop or start menu by creating a shortcut.

-## Bug Fixes and Improvements

-- Improved response accuracy and speed in AI conversations.
-- Enhanced stability and performance of the image generation feature.
-- Various bug fixes and UI improvements for a smoother user experience.

 ## Future Plans